-The Phoenix Projects provide education to almost 1,000 children in Guatemala, Honduras, Nicaragua, Ecuador and Peru.
+The Phoenix Projects provide education to almost 1,000 children, teenagers and adults in Guatemala, Honduras, Ecuador and Peru.
 At present the projects are 100% reliant on donations and fundraising.
 Also, the employment market for our students on leaving school is minimal.

 By investing in sustainable income generating plans now, the projects become sustainable and employment and income is created through these micro-businesses in the future.
 As each family takes ownership of their sustainable income plans, more wealth is generated for them and their future income becomes more secure, whilst securing the projects.